Archan6el/lamassu-website/README.md

 # Project Overview

-The following description is taken from our repo [here](https://github.com/Archan6el/lamassu-satellite/tree/main)
+The following description is taken from our repo [here](https://github.com/Archan6el/lamassu-satellite/tree/main).
+Our presentation at the Datathon is also in said repo.

 Our group first used [RoboFlow](https://roboflow.com/) to label the cotton fields within satellite aerial photos.
 Obtaining said satellite images and how we determined which fields were cotton fields was through the [USDA CroplandCROS site](https://croplandcros.scinet.usda.gov/).